The geometry of cluster varieties from surfaces: Tropical rational points

 To construct coordinates on $\mathcal{D}_L(S,\mathbb{Q})$, fix a point $l\in\mathcal{D}_L(S,\mathbb{Q})$ and let $i\in J$ be an edge of the ideal triangulation $T$.
 Realize the lamination $l$ by a collection of nonintersecting simple closed curves on $S_\mathcal{D}$ such that all curves have the same rational weight.
 By cutting along the image of $\partial S$, we recover the surfaces $S$ and $S^\circ$ with curves drawn on them.

 Suppose the edge $i$ corresponds to an arc connecting two holes $\gamma_1$ and~$\gamma_2$ in~$S$ which meet the curves of $l$.
-(The construction is similar if one or both of the endpoints are punctures.)
 Choose a pair of geodesics $g_1$ and $g_2$ in $\partial\tilde{S}$ which project to these boundary components.
 Deform the curve connecting the holes by winding its endpoint around the holes infinitely many times in the direction prescribed by the orientation.
-This corresponds to deforming the preimage $\tilde{i}$ in $\tilde{S}$ so that its endpoints coincide with endpoints of $g_1$ and $g_2$.
+This corresponds to deforming the preimage $\tilde{i}$ in~$\tilde{S}$ so that its endpoints coincide with endpoints of $g_1$ and $g_2$.
 If we let $i^\circ$ denote the image of $i$ under the tautological map $S\rightarrow S^\circ$, then we can apply the same procedure to $i^\circ$ to get an arc $\tilde{i^\circ}$ in $\tilde{S^\circ}$.

 Observe that the curves of the lamination that end on~$\gamma_k$ can be lifted to infinitely many curves in~$\tilde{S}$ that end on~$g_k$.
 Similarly, if $g_k^\circ$ is the geodesic in~$\tilde{S^\circ}$ that projects to $\gamma_k$, then the curves in~$S^\circ$ that end on~$\gamma_k$ can be lifted to infinitely many curves in~$\tilde{S^\circ}$ that end on~$g_k^\circ$.
 Label the endpoints of curves on $g_k$ by the symbols~$v_\alpha$ ($\alpha\in\mathbb{Z}$), and label the endpoints of curves on $g_k^\circ$ by~$v_\alpha^\circ$ ($\alpha\in\mathbb{Z}$).
 By Lemma~\ref{lem:correspondence2}, there is a map $\tilde{\iota}:\tilde{S}\rightarrow\tilde{S^\circ}$ that projects to the natural map $\iota:S\rightarrow S^\circ$ and is unique up to the action of $\pi_1(S)$ by deck transformations.
 This provides a bijection